-- Contracts may be either manually signed or digitally signed: - o If the contract is signed manually, the JBE should create at least two originally signed counterparts of each contract-one for the JBE and one for each contractor.
+- Contracts may be fully executed either with original handwritten signatures manually signed or digitally signed electronic signatures: - If the parties choose to fully execute the contract is signed manuallywith original handwritten signatures, the JBE should create at least two originally signed counterparts of each contract-one for the JBE and one for each the contractor.
 Other than purchase orders, contracts should first be provided to the contractor for signature and then delivered back to the JBE, who will countersign the document and return an original to the contractor.
 Contracts may be executed in multiple counterparts if the contract so provides.
-If a manually signed document is delivered to the other party electronically (e.g., by fax or a PDF file attached to an e-mail), receipt should be confirmed and the originally executed counterparts exchanged promptly. - If the contract is signed digitally, the JBE must ensure compliance with California Code of Regulations, title 2, sections 22000-22005 (Digital Signatures), promulgated under GC 16.5. - Contracts (other than POs) should be mutually executed and delivered before work under the contract begins.
-Any work performed under a contract before it is fully executed and delivered is at the contractor's own risk.
-If a contract is not mutually executed and delivered before work begins, the contractor may not be paid for that work unless the effective date of the contract is no later than the date work begins.
+If a manually signed document is delivered to the other party electronically (e.g., by fax or a PDF file attached to an e-mail), receipt should be confirmed and the originally executed counterparts exchanged promptly. - If the parties choose to fully execute the contract with electronic signatures, the JBE must ensure the electronic signatures comply with California Civil Code, title 2.5, sections 1633.1-1633.17 (Uniform Electronic Transactions Act).
+When using electronic signatures, the recommended practice is to use, whenever possible, either digital signatures or a scanned image of a handwritten signature that is attached to an electronic document and delivered by electronic means.
+If the contract is signed with digital signatures digitally, the JBE must also ensure compliance with California Code of Regulations, title 2, sections 22000-22005 (Digital Signatures), promulgated under GC 16.5.
+The Judicial Council's Legal Services office is available to provide counsel to JBEs regarding compliance with the Uniform Electronic Transactions Act and California Code of Regulations, title 2, sections 22000-22005.

-11 GC 68511.9 refers to the office of the State Chief Information Officer, which subsequently became the California Technology Agency, and then the California Department of Technology.
+&lt;sup>11 GC 68511.9 refers to the office of the State Chief Information Officer, which subsequently became the California Technology Agency, and then the California Department of Technology.